 A: This initiative is intended to also benefit our smokers.
 Over 50 percent of our smokers self-report that they want to quit and are unsuccessful each year (nicotine is more addictive than heroin).
 The research shows that making it less convenient to smoke leads to a reduction in consumption rates, working toward quitting completely.
 When smokers are trying to quit, making it easier for them to light up and/or be exposed to smoke is truly a disservice.

-Q: I’m a smoker and I want to try to quit.
-How can Belmont help me?
+Q: I want to stop smoking.
+Are there resources to help me?

 Q: Why did Belmont believe it to be necessary to change from a restricted and designated smoking area policy to a tobacco-free campus?